Grimbar-Interactive/gdc-calendar-tool/README.md

 You can set the colors of added events and specify what calendar to add events to by opening the Options page for the extension.

 ### Opening the Options page
-Click the Extensions icon (puzzle piece), then the "Menu" button (three dots) next to the extension, then "Options"
+Click the Extensions icon (puzzle piece), then the "Menu" button (three dots) next to the extension, then "Options".

 ### Setting Colors
 Use the dropdowns to set your desired color.
 These color names can be found on Google Calendar if you want to match existing colors.